kuberhealthy/kuberhealthy/README.md

 ## Installation

+Helm installations are currently not available from `helm/charts/kuberhealthy` due to a slow PR process.
+For now, use the flat files below.

-[Helm 3](https://helm.sh/) required for all chart installation.
+> [Helm 3](https://helm.sh/) required for all chart installation.
+>

-To install using Helm 3 *without* Prometheus metrics:
+> To install using Helm 3 *without* Prometheus metrics:
-`helm install stable/kuberhealthy`
+> `helm install stable/kuberhealthy`
+>

-To install using Helm 3 *with* Prometheus metrics:
+> To install using Helm 3 *with* Prometheus metrics:
-`helm install stable/kuberhealthy --set prometheus.enabled=true --set prometheus.enableScraping=true --set prometheus.enableAlerting=true`
+> `helm install stable/kuberhealthy --set prometheus.enabled=true --set prometheus.enableScraping=true --set prometheus.enableAlerting=true`
+>

-To install using Helm 3 *with* a Prometheus `ServiceMonitor`:
+> To install using Helm 3 *with* a Prometheus `ServiceMonitor`:
-`helm install stable/kuberhealthy --set prometheus.enabled=true --set prometheus.enableScraping=true --set prometheus.enableAlerting=true --set prometheus.serviceMonitor=true`
+> `helm install stable/kuberhealthy --set prometheus.enabled=true --set prometheus.enableScraping=true --set prometheus.enableAlerting=true --set prometheus.serviceMonitor=true`

 You can also use a flat spec file if you don't want to use Helm:
 `kubectl apply -f https://raw.githubusercontent.com/Comcast/kuberhealthy/deploy/kuberhealthy.yaml`